 What role does protein play?

-It is clear how essential the dietary protein is in order to maintain a healthy skeletal muscle mass.
+It’s clear how essential the protein is in order to maintain a healthy skeletal muscle mass.
 But how much protein do we need?
 Does everyone need the same amount?
 And when’s best to get it?
 The answer is not easy.
-What is clear is that recommending a total daily amount of protein is not enough to maintain a healthy SMM system as many variables should be taken in consideration such as age, body mass, exercise modality and inter-individual variability.
-Furthermore, protein source (quality), dose (quantity) and timing of the ingestion all affect muscle protein synthesis and therefore, they are all important in maintaining or increasing muscle mass.
-Although more research is needed, below is a brief summary of what the published literature says:
+What is clear is that recommending a total daily amount of protein is not enough to maintain a healthy SMM system.
+You should take many variables into consideration such as age, body mass, exercise modality and inter-individual variability.
+Furthermore, protein source (quality), dose (quantity) and timing of the ingestion all affect muscle protein synthesis.
+Therefore, they’re all important in maintaining or increasing muscle mass.

 "Protein provides the structural premise to all tissues and organs."

-Despite the recommended dietary allowance for protein (RDA) being ~0.8gr/kg of body mass per day (2) for normal adults, literature is rich in studies suggesting that this amount may be inadequate for a) maintaining and increasing muscle mass in individuals in a resistance training programme; b) maintaining muscle health in older adults and in individuals in energy restriction diets (3).
+Despite the recommended dietary allowance for protein (RDA) being ~0.8gr/kg of body mass per day for normal adults, studies suggest that this amount may be inadequate for a) maintaining and increasing muscle mass in individuals in a resistance training programme; b) maintaining muscle health in older adults, and in individuals in energy restriction diets.(2)(3)

-In a calorie-restricted diet, the protein intake dose requirements appear to be even higher ~2.3–3.1 g/kg per day, which triples the recommended guidelines (0.8gr/kg), in order to preserve lean body mass, with the leaner individuals with experience in resistance training falling in the higher part of the spectrum.
-On the other hand, less exercise-advanced subjects should be aiming the lower part of this range (3).
+In a calorie-restricted diet, the protein intake dose requirements appear to be even higher ~2.3–3.1g/kg per day.
+This triples the recommended guidelines (0.8g/kg) in order to preserve lean body mass.
+Leaner individuals with experience in resistance training fall in the higher part of the spectrum.
+On the other hand, less exercise-advanced subjects should be aiming the lower part of this range.(3)

 When should you take protein?